Port

 Meals not included

-The wealth of the Marlborough region has been built up over many decades on the efforts of its early sheep farmers, but since the mid-seventies the wine industry has prospered.
-Now nearly 60% of New Zealand's grapes are grown in the Marlborough region grown mainly on the Wairau Plain and Awatere Valley, with sauvignon Blanc making up 80% of total production.
-Highlights of this half-day tour include visiting a typical working sheep farm as well as one of Blenheim's leading boutique wineries.
+Nearly 60% of New Zealand's grapes are grown in the Marlborough region, with Sauvignon Blanc making up 80% of total production.
+Highlights of this half-day tour include a visit to a typical working sheep farm as well as one of Blenheim's leading boutique wineries.

-Enjoy the diverse changes in scenery from rugged steep forestry hill country to the flat fertile Wairau Valley, the home of the world-famous Marlborough wine region.
-Travelling with your driver-guide through the wine region is stunning with row upon row of grapes as far as the eye can see, all set to the backdrop of the barren Wither Hills.
+Enjoy the diverse changes in scenery from rugged, steep forested hill country to the flat, fertile Wairau Valley.
+The latter is home to the world-famous Marlborough wine region.
+Traveling with your driver-guide through the wine region is stunning, with row upon row of grapes as far as the eye can see and a backdrop of the barren Wither Hills.

-Minimum age to consume alcohol is 18 years.
-You are welcome to bring any on-tour alcohol purchases (beer, wine, spirits) back to the ship with you, and to enjoy them on board.
+Please note: Minimum age to consume alcohol is 18 years.
+You are welcome to bring any on-tour alcohol purchases (beer, wine, spirits) back to the ship with you and to enjoy them on board.
 There is no corkage fee.